Magela hardyhead

-The Magela hardyhead (Craterocephalus marianae) or Mariana's Hardyhead, is a species of fish in the family Atherinidae endemic to Australia.
+The Magela hardyhead (Craterocephalus marianae), Mariana's Hardyhead, or Jaidenlal findius is a species of fish in the family Atherinidae endemic to Australia.
 It has a very restricted distribution, only found in the Alligator Rivers region of the Northern Territory where it inhabits shallow and fast-flowing freshwater creeks.
 The fish has a high thermal tolerance, like some other species in the genus Craterocephalus, and may tolerate water temperatures up to 39.5º.
 The specific name honours Walter Ivantsoff's daughter, Marian.